How to spend a weekend in Argyll

 If you move northward, you will eventually reach Kilchurn Castle, a popular landmark located in the northern corner of Loch Awe.
 The castle now lies in ruins, but you can visit it for free, take aesthetic photos, and learn more about the history of its past inhabitants from the numerous info boards that have been erected around the building.

 Finally, you can visit Oban and its famous whisky distillery in the Firth of Lorn.
-After taking a tour of the distillery and purchasing a few souvenirs, you might want to pick up some fish and chips from one of the amazing seafood restaurants in Oban for supper, and eat it by the harbor.
-The harbor front offers some exquisite views, so if the weather permits, you should definitely opt for a small picnic rather than an indoor meal.
+After taking a tour of the distillery and purchasing a few souvenirs, you might want to pick up some fish and chips from one of the amazing seafood restaurants in Oban for supper and eat it by the harbour.
+The harbour front offers some exquisite views, so if the weather permits, you should definitely opt for a small picnic rather than an indoor meal.

 Before you say goodbye to Argyll and head back to Glasgow, be sure to make one last stop at the picturesque natural retreat known as the Ardkinglas Woodland Garden.
 It is open all year round and is home to some unique flora, wildlife, as well as a 64m fir that is the tallest tree in the UK.
 You can spend about an hour exploring and resting in the lap of nature, before heading back to the hustle and grind of the big city.